Research links gene variants to medication-induced fatal brain infection

 Results published in Frontiers in Neurology may lead to an 11% reduction in PML caused by immune-modifying medications

 NEWPORT BEACH, Calif., Dec.
-12, 2022 /PRNewswire/ -- New research has confirmed a strong link between four genetic mutations and progressive multifocal leukoencephalopathy (PML), a rare but often fatal brain infection that can be triggered by dozens of FDA-approved drugs.The research will allow doctors to screen out patients with the highest risk of PML.
+14, 2022 /PRNewswire/ --New research has confirmed a strong link between four genetic mutations and progressive multifocal leukoencephalopathy (PML), a rare but often fatal brain infection that can be triggered by dozens of FDA-approved drugs.The research will allow doctors to screen out patients with the highest risk of PML.

 The research, published in Frontiers in Neurology on December 14, will allow doctors to screen out patients with the highest risk of PML.